What Are Some Common PhD Level Engineering Jobs?

 |Similar Occupations||Assistant professors; director of operations; operations managers||Aerospace engineers; electrical engineers; process engineers||Applications engineers; project engineers; structural engineers|

 The most common jobs for Ph.D. engineers are found in academia.
 Becoming a college professor is a way to share your knowledge with aspiring engineers and continue your research at the same time.
 Some technical and community colleges will allow you to teach engineering with a master's degree, but 4-year colleges and graduate schools require doctorates.
-According to the U.S. Bureau of Labor Statistics (BLS), college professor employment was expected to increase by 13% between 2014 and 2024.
+According to the U.S. Bureau of Labor Statistics (BLS), post secondary teacher employment is expected to increase by 15% between 2016 and 2026.

 If you become a research engineer, you'll create a set of parameters for research projects and communicate the results of your research to others.
 You'll need a Ph.D. in a specific engineering discipline, the ability to apply advanced research methods and good communication skills.
-The BLS reported that job growth in scientific research and development services would increase by just 3.9% between 2014 and 2024 for architecture and engineering occupations overall.
+The BLS reported that there were 101,120 individuals employed in the field of research and development for all occupations related to architecture and engineering in 2018.

 Design engineers, also known as development engineers, create solutions for problems and new technologies.
 As a design engineer, you'll be in a position to turn your own ideas into reality or use information gathered from research teams to re-invent an existing product or structure.
 You'll run tests on your own work to ensure your design performs to specification.
 You could work in many different industries developing products like generators, robotic controls, integrated circuits and more.

 As a software engineer or developer, you'll most likely work on designing application software or operating systems.
 You can work on a variety of projects, including building computer games, phone applications and network security software.
 You can gain an edge in the job market by supplementing your software engineering studies with courses related to the industry in which you want to work.
-The BLS predicted that the demand for software engineers would increase by 17% between 2014 and 2024.
+The BLS predicted that the demand for software developers would increase by 24% between 2016 and 2026.